 Bryan Baker is a Field Operations Supervisor for NW Natural gas utility in the Southwest Portland area.
 Prior to his current role, he was a Technical Trainer for NW Natural’s Customer Field Service employees.
 He joined NW Natural in 1999.
 His home is Salem, Oregon with his wife Jacinta and two sons, Isaac and Nolan.

-Victoria is the Acting Diversity & Inclusion Manager for Southern California Gas Company, which is a part of the Sempra Energy family of companies.
-Victoria has been working with Sempra since October 2001.
-She started in Marketing and Communications before making her way to her current – and favorite — job in Diversity & Inclusion.
+Victoria Person is the Diversity & Inclusion Manager at Southern California Gas Company, which is a part of the Sempra Energy family of companies.
+Victoria has been working with Sempra since 2001.
+She started in Marketing and Communications roles before making her way to her current – and favorite — position in Diversity & Inclusion.
 She was honored with the “2015 Phenomenal Woman Award” from the Greater Los Angeles YWCA.
 Victoria holds a Bachelor of Arts degree in Journalism from the University of Mississippi, a Management Development Certification from the University of Southern California Marshall School of Business, and a Diversity and Inclusion certificate from the Cornell University School of Industrial & Labor Relations.

-Brian Taylor is the Gas Operations manager in Medford, Oregon for Avista Utilities.
-Brian has 21 years of experience in the utility business.
-Brian started his career in the natural gas industry working for his grandfather’s family owned distribution and maintenance contractor business prior to coming to Avista.
-Brian has held several craft positions including, Crewman, Journeyman Main fitter, Crew Foreman and Measurement Control Technician.
+Brian Taylor is the Gas Operations Manager in Medford, Oregon for Avista Utilities and has 22 years of experience in the utility business.
+He started his career in the natural gas industry working for his grandfather’s family owned distribution and maintenance contractor business prior to coming to Avista.
+Brian has held several positions including, Crewman, Journeyman Main fitter, Crew Foreman and Measurement Control Technician.
 In 2006 Brian moved into a formal leadership role as the Assistant Operations Manager in Medford.
 Brian has a wonderful wife Mary Jane and four active boys, Benny, Colby, Easton and Hayden.

-Duncan is a seasoned operations executive and consultant with over 28 years’ experience in over 3 continents.
-He has spent approximately half his career working in industry in leadership roles spanning operations, engineering, safety, asset management, supply chain, general management and capital projects.
-He has worked as the Chief Operating Officer for a large publicly traded company as well as smaller private companies and consulting firms.
+Duncan is a international speaker, auther, operations executive and consultant with over 28 years’ experience in over 3 continents.
+He has spent approximately half his career working in heavy industry in leadership roles spanning operations, engineering, safety, asset management, general management and capital projects.
+He has worked as the Chief Operating Officer for a large publicly traded company as well as private companies and consulting firms.

-As a consultant, Duncan has led and worked on a wide variety of successful projects covering operational safety, error reduction, human performance, strategic planning and supply chain for organizations with in the utility, oil and gas sectors.
+As a consultant, Duncan is a recognized expert on leadership development, performance coaching, teamwork, culture and organizational development strategy.
+He has led and worked on a wide variety of successful projects worldwide supporting organizational transformations, operational excellence, performance management, safety and error reduction for organizations in the utility, oil, gas and mining sectors.

 Mitch Campbell is a Lead Operations Foreman for Dominion Energy in Utah.
 He has worked in the gas industry since 1994.
 He graduated from Weber State University, is a multi-qualified welder, and has ran a construction crew for the last 16 years.
 Mitch enjoys snow skiing, mountain biking, gardening, and spending time with his wife Alison, and children, Zach and Emily.